Types of Financial Aid Offered by the English Department

 General Information about Department Financial Aid

 If you are offered an award, you will receive a written offer detailing the nature and conditions of the award.
-Please send the Graduate Coordinator a written acceptance letter within ten days of receiving your award letter.

 New applicants are typically eligible for departmental financial aid beginning in the fall semester.
 The deadline for applying is January 15th.
 To apply for departmental financial aid students must complete a Department Application for Financial Aid and have submitted a completed application to the Graduate School by the deadline.
 In addition, students wishing to apply for a teaching assistantship must also complete an Application for Teaching Assistantship by the deadline.